madetech/handbook/roles/senior_delivery_manager.md

 # Senior Delivery Manager

 Our Senior Delivery Managers lead digital projects.
 They make sure our clients have positive experiences and achieve great outcomes.
 They also make sure our teams deliver to their full potential.
-Manchester, London, and Bristol UK.

-Please apply for this role at [www.madetech.com/careers](https://www.madetech.com/careers).

 ## Your role at Made Tech
 Senior Delivery Managers are accountable for successful project delivery.
 Normally working within one or two teams, you will promote effective cross-functional delivery by building motivated, collaborative delivery teams.
 You will use agile methodologies, with additional processes for managing dependencies, supporting risk mitigation and resolution, and managing the project scope and budget.